de4a-eu/toop-commons-ng/README.md

 * Added new Schematrons to check if a document type is the expected one
 * Improved the loading of XSDs for DCatAP Schemas
 * Added enumeration `EIdentifierType` for the valid person and company identifier types
+* Updated the Schematron rules to a new version - this may break backwards compatibility

 2020-05-26: release of `v2.0.0-beta4`
 * Removed all methods deprecated in beta3